Deep Reinforcement Learning for Bipedal Locomotion: A Brief Survey: End-to-end framework

-Considering the practical implementation of theoretical models, significant efforts have been directed towards developing sim-to-real frameworks in robotics studies.
+Considering the practical implementation of this approach, significant efforts have been made to develop sim-to-real reference-free frameworks, and their potential has been further explored on physical robots.
 A notable example of such a framework accommodates various periodic motions, including walking, hopping, and galloping \cite{2021_siekmann_sim2real_nonreference_perodicreward_DRL_e2e_LSTM_PPO_cassie}.
 This framework employs periodic rewards to facilitate initial training within simulations before successfully transitioning to a physical robot.
 It has been further refined to adapt to diverse terrains and scenarios.
 For instance, robust blind walking on stairs was demonstrated through terrain randomisation techniques in \cite{2021_siekmann_blind_DRL_stair}.
 Additionally, the integration of a vision system has enhanced the framework's ability to precisely determine foot locations \cite{2022_sim2real_footstepconstraint_OSUDRL_specifytouchdownlocation_actorcritic_PPO_LSTM_plannar_transisionmodel_model-predictiveplanning_CNN_predictnexttdlocation}, thus enabling the robot to effectively navigate stepping stones \cite{2022_OSUDRL_steppingstone_referencefree_predictionfeasiblefootsteps_camera_benchmark}.
 Subsequent developments include the incorporation of a vision system equipped with height maps, leading to an end-to-end framework that more effectively generalises terrain information \cite{2023_duan_OSUDRL_heightmap_visionbased_hybrid}.

 This approach to learning enables the exploration of novel solutions and strategies that might not be achievable through mere imitation of existing behaviours.
 However, the absence of reference guidance can render the learning process costly, time-consuming, and potentially infeasible for certain tasks.
 Moreover, the success of this method hinges critically on the design of the reward function, which presents significant challenges in specifying tasks such as jumping.